-Recognizing women business leaders for the strength they bring to your company can mean increased revenues, increased innovation, and an increase in quality in the workplace.
+Recognizing women in leadership for the strength they bring to your company can mean increased revenues, increased innovation, and an increase in quality in the workplace.
 What can you do to affirm the value women bring to your business?
-What can you do to individually recognize the women business leaders who work with and for you?
+What can you do to individually recognize the women business leaders who work with and for you

 Private Recognition Both men and women in leadership positions respond to feeling valued, respected, and understood.
 Take the time to:

 - Listen and look for the positive.
 Look for each success and be quick to comment.
 When you acknowledge the effort and the accomplishment your praise is high reward.